timescale/docs/timescaledb/quick-start/python.md

 In this section, you create a connection to TimescaleDB using the `psycopg2` library.
 This library is one of the most popular PostgreSQL libraries for Python.
 It allows you to execute raw SQL queries efficiently and safely, and prevents common attacks such as SQL injection.
-You don't need to use `psycopg2`, because TimescaleDB is built on top of PostgreSQL.
-Most libraries with PostgreSQL support work with TimescaleDB, but some can lack certain features.

 <Collapsible heading="Connecting to TimescaleDB" headingLevel={3}>